adhambadawi/Real-Time-Elevator-Simulation-Project/README.md

 14:05:45 1 Up 6: At 14:05:45, a call is made from floor 1 to go up to floor 6.

 # Processing Input File
 The FloorSubsystem reads each line from the input file, parsing the timestamp, starting floor, direction, and target floor.
-It simulates the delay between calls based on the timestamps and forwards the elevator call requests to the Scheduler, which then coordinates the servicing of these calls by the ElevatorSubsystem.
+It simulates the delay between calls based on the timestamps and forwards the elevator call requests to the Scheduler, which then coordinates the servicing of these calls by the Elevator.

 # Authors
 Jaden Sutton